bytecodealliance/wasmtime/docs/langref.rst

 :term:`entry block`.
 Every EBB ends with a :term:`terminator instruction`, so execution can never fall through to the next EBB without an explicit branch.

-A ``.cton`` file consists of a sequence of independent function definitions:
+A ``.clif`` file consists of a sequence of independent function definitions:

 .. productionlist::
     function_list : { function }